ritiek/product-key-please/README.md

 # Product-Key-Grabber

 - This handy python script finds product keys for commercial softwares by looking for them on the Internet
-- You need to have a template of how the product key looks like before hand (something like ????-????-????-????)
+- You need to have a template of how the product key looks like before hand (something like ????-????-????-????), that gives an idea how the key looks like

 ## Installation & Usage: